 Petrovich12 - Fotolia

-Britain’s automatic number plate recognition (ANPR) system, described as one the largest non-military data-gathering systems in the world, faces calls for statutory regulation amid concerns that high-tech cameras are misreading hundreds of thousands of vehicle licence plates each day.
+Britain’s automatic number plate recognition (ANPR) system, described as of one the largest non-military data-gathering systems in the world, faces calls for statutory regulation amid concerns that high-tech cameras are misreading hundreds of thousands of vehicle licence plates each day.

 The UK uses a network of 9,000 ANPR cameras, to record and store up to 30 million vehicle records each year, creating a database that is at least as intrusive as the government’s interception of communications data, an independent report presented to Parliament claimed this week.

 Tony Porter, surveillance camera commissioner for England and Wales, said last year that – assuming assertions that the system is 97% accurate are true – between 75,000 and 1.2 million number plates were misread by ANPR technology each day, equivalent to more than 400 million incorrect readings each year.